 Essential oils are extracts from plants with amazing health benefits.
 Did you know that essential oils are actually all around us?
 They can be found in everyday products you use, like perfumes and shampoos.
 They flavor candy and toothpaste.
 They’re hidden in the zest of lemons, the needles of pine trees, and the petals of roses.
-Essential oils are the essence of a plant, distilled into a usable oil.
+Essential oils are the essence of a plant, distilled into usable oil.
 Essential oils are naturally occurring aromatic compounds extracted from the seeds, bark, stems, roots, flowers, and other parts of plants.
-An essential oils is 50-70x more potent than the herb it is extracted from.
+An essential oil is 50-70x more potent than the herb it is extracted from.

-Essential oils are extracted from plants, but not every plant produces an essential oil.
+Essential oils are extracted from plants, but not every plant produces essential oil.
 Out of the enormous number of plant species on Earth, fewer than 5% are known to do so.
 So far, 17,500 aromatic plants have been investigated to see whether they can produce essential oils.
 Of those plants, 2,000 are used to produce 3,000 different essential oils.
 That difference means some plants are used to create multiple oils.
 For instance, coriander and cilantro, two favorite kitchen herbs, come from the same plant.
 They’re two completely different essential oils from their smell to their chemical makeup—the difference is that coriander comes from the seed and cilantro from the leaf.
 Of these 3,000 essential oils, only 300 are commonly produced.
-Essential oils are quickly growing in popularity, so hopefully we’ll see a wider variety make their mark in the future.
+Essential oils are quickly growing in popularity, so hopefully, we’ll see a wider variety make their mark in the future.

 There are plenty of options when it comes to brands of essential oils. doTerra came on the market in 2009 and quickly became the largest essential oil company in the world.
-Not only that, but they are the most tested, most trusted, and used in more healthcare facilities then any other essential oil company.
+Not only that, but they are the most tested, most trusted, and used in more healthcare facilities than any other essential oil company.